contao/contao/CONTRIBUTING.md

 ## Development

 Pull requests that add new features must be complete and submitted by the **end of December** (February release) and the **end of June** (August release).
+A pull request is considered "complete" if it meets the following requirements:

+ * The PR must no longer be a draft.
+ * All functions must be implemented.
+ * All unit tests must be in place.
+ * The CI checks must not fail.

 Incomplete pull requests will be moved to the next milestone after the deadline.

 ## Review